-Approximately 17% of newly diagnosed cases of HIV in 2018 occurred in individuals 50 years of age or older; 12.5% of all persons living with HIV/ AIDS are 50 years of age and older [96].
+Approximately 17% of newly diagnosed cases of HIV in 2016 occurred in individuals 50 years of age or older.
+Individuals 50 to 54 years of age accounted for 43% of the new diagnoses among those 50 years of age and older [86].
 Until recently, there had been little attention given to this group.
 HIV/AIDS has traditionally been thought to be a disease of the young; therefore, in the past, prevention and education campaigns had not been targeted toward older adults.
 However, evidence points to the increasing number of infected older people and a need for change in prevention and education campaigns.
 Some older persons may have less knowledge about HIV and risk reduction strategies.
-Due to divorce or being widowed and the availability of medications to treat erectile dysfunction, increasing numbers of older people are becoming sexually active with multiple partners [96].
+Due to divorce or being widowed and the availability of medications to treat erectile dysfunction, increasing numbers of older people are becoming sexually active with multiple partners [86].
 For postmenopausal women, contraception is no longer a concern, and they are less likely to use a condom.
-Furthermore, vaginal drying and thinning associated with aging can result in small tears or cuts during sexual activity, which also raises the risk for infection with HIV/AIDS [96].
-Studies indicate that at-risk individuals in this age group are significantly less likely than younger at-risk adults to use condoms during sex [97].
-In addition, healthcare professionals are less likely to discuss sexual activity or take a sexual history if the patient is older than 50 years of age [97].
+Furthermore, vaginal drying and thinning associated with aging can result in small tears or cuts during sexual activity, which also raises the risk for infection with HIV/AIDS [86].
+Studies indicate that at-risk individuals in this age group are significantly less likely than younger at-risk adults to use condoms during sex [87].
+In addition, healthcare professionals are less likely to discuss sexual activity or take a sexual history if the patient is older than 50 years of age [87].
 The combination of these factors increases the risk for unprotected sex with new or multiple partners in this age group, thereby increasing their risk for AIDS.
 This increase should be considered when evaluating older patients.